A Little Trondheim Travel Guide for Winter

 Just a warning, the dining area is quite swanky, so don’t trudge down in your PJs or workout clothes.
 You’ll feel more than a bit awkward about it.

-Good place for just any sort of food (I think mine was steak and carbonara pasta).
+Egon is kind of a franchise through Norway and a good place for just any sort of food (I think mine was steak and carbonara pasta).
 We came here after we landed in Trondheim because we waited a while to eat, and by the time we went out most places were closed!
 There’s also one in the Solsiden center.

 This super cute cafe is right across the Old Town bridge!
 We rewarded ourselves with drinks after we walked back down from the fortress.
 Our hotel recommended it for the chili coffee, which Sher said was good!
 I think I just got hot chocolate.
 We sat inside, but there are sheepskin rugs to put on the chairs outside if you want to have your drinks on their porch!